UWCS/rs118/resources/1/notes.md

 ## Variables ([3.1](https://doc.rust-lang.org/book/ch03-00-common-programming-concepts.html))

-Variables in rust are declared, or _bound_, using the `let` keyword:
+Variables in Rust are declared, or _bound_, using the `let` keyword:

 ```rust
 let x = 6;